Tice, Flowers lead No. 21 USF to 43-7 rout of Temple (Sep 21, 2017) | FOX Sports

 Tice, Flowers lead No. 21 USF to 43-7 rout of Temple (Sep 21, 2017)

-TAMPA, Fla.
-(AP) Darius Tice rushed for 117 yards and two touchdowns as No. 21 South Florida dominated defending American Athletic Conference champion Temple 43-7 on Thursday night for its school-record ninth consecutive victory.
+Dual-threat quarterback Quinton Flowers and an explosive offense usually keys the team’s success, however that’s beginning to change.

+The team had four interceptions Thursday night, boosting its season total to 12 in four games.
+The Bulls had eight all last season, when USF prospered despite having a leaky defense.

-The Bulls (4-0) have not lost since falling by 16 points to Temple last October in Philadelphia – a setback that wound up costing them a berth in the AAC championship game.
+In part because of the strides made on defense, the Bulls have not lost since falling by 16 points to Temple last October in Philadelphia – a setback that wound up costing them a berth in the AAC championship game .

+Coach Charlie Strong said rather than dwell on what transpired last year, he and his players focused on the importance of setting a tone for this season’s conference race.

+”When you play with passion and enthusiasm, that’s the kind of performance you’ll get,” Strong said.

 Tice scored on runs of 47 and 3 yards.
-Quinton Flowers, coming off accounting for 386 yards and five TDs in a 24-point blowout of Illinois, also ran for two touchdowns to take sole possession of first place on the Bulls’ career rushing TD list with 34.
+Flowers, coming off accounting for 386 yards and five TDs in a 24-point blowout of Illinois , also ran for two touchdowns to take sole possession of first place on the Bulls’ career rushing TD list with 34.

-USF’s defense, meanwhile, forced six turnovers, including the first three interceptions of the season thrown by Temple’s Logan Marchi.
+USF’s defense, meanwhile, dominated from the start, pressuring Temple’s Logan Marchi and coming up with the first three interceptions of the season thrown by the Owls quarterback.

+Backup quarterback Frank Nutile was intercepted once, and the Owls also lost two fumbles.

+”You’re not going to lead very many games when you turn the ball over six times,” Temple coach Geoff Collins said.

 The Owls (2-2) were held to minus-4 yards net rushing and were outgained 408 yards to 85.
 Marchi threw for 767 yards, five TDs and no interceptions in his first three starts for Temple, but was just 3 of 13 for 32 yards on Thursday night.